-Curalate finds that brands incorporating these galleries see a 241% increase in time on site, a 141% conversion rate life, and a 15% average order value increase from consumers engaging with social content on-site.
+Brands incorporating these galleries see a 250% increase in time on site, a 150% conversion rate life, and a 15% average order value increase from consumers engaging with social content on-site.

 Displaying UGC on a product page has been shown to improve conversions by up to 64%.

 Product pages sit at the end of the customer journey because they’re meant to simply be a rundown of the product customers are already interested in purchasing.
-But incorporating UGC on product pages helps liven up the page and helps customers make additional discoveries.
+But incorporating UGC on product pages makes shopping a more engaging experience and helps customers make additional discoveries.

-Another reason to use UGC on product pages is to answer customer’s questions about sizing and fit.
-Seeing actual people wearing items can help consumers purchase the right size, reducing return rates.
-Incorrect fit or wrong size is the top reason customers return goods, and it’s estimated that return deliveries will cost $550 billion this year.
+Another reason to use UGC on product pages is to answer customers’ questions about sizing and fit.
+Seeing actual people wearing items can help consumers purchase the right size, which reduces return rates.
+For example, clothing giant GANT saw a 5% reduction in return rates after implementing a UGC program by displaying more product reviews.
+Incorrect fit or wrong size is the top reason customers return goods, and it’s estimated that return deliveries will cost $761 billion this year.

-Jolie Home has been doing an amazing job of demonstrating to buyers exactly how customers are using their products since its launch in 2018.
-Each paint’s product page has reviews and images of customers crafting with the featured color, as illustrated above.
-Not only does this show potential buyers how the paint will look once it’s dry, it also provides great inspiration for future projects.
+Jolie Home has been doing an amazing job of demonstrating exactly how customers are using their products since its launch in 2018.
+Each paint’s product page has online reviews and images of customers crafting with the featured color, as illustrated above.
+Not only does this show potential buyers how the paint will look once it’s dry, but it also provides great inspiration for future projects.

-The value this kind of testimony provides is immeasurable, and this detailed information is useful for consumers because 88% trust online product reviews as much as they do personal recommendations.
+The value of this kind of testimony is immeasurable, and this detailed information is useful for consumers because 88% trust online product reviews as much as they do personal recommendations.